NotReal003/support/docs/api.md

 This Project is no longer an Open Source, contact our support for more information
 :::

 This document provides a comprehensive, step-by-step guide to deploying, configuring, and leveraging Sentralia.
-It covers prerequisites, environment setup, authentication workflows, error handling, admin operations, and best practices.
+It covers prerequisites, environment setup, authentication workflows, error handling, admin operations, and best practices

 ---